-A new report from the National Center for Healthcare Statistics shows a slight improvement in the number of Americans who struggle to pay for medical care.
+A new report from the National Center for Health Statistics shows that millions of Americans still struggle to pay their medical bills, but the numbers are improving.

 In the first six months of 2011, 21.7 percent of Americans, or 57.6 million people, reported having problems paying medical bills.
 In the first half of 2013, that number decreased to 19.8 percent, or 52.8 million people.